kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 ### publish npm packages
 Learn how to create a new npm package and publish the code to npm by the demo [Building a business card CLI tool](https://whitep4nth3r.com/blog/build-a-business-card-cli-tool).
 Once your package is published to npm, you can run `npx {your-command}` to execute your script whenever you like.

+### npm scripts
+Npm scripts are a set of built-in and custom scripts defined in the `package.json` file.
+Their goal is to provide a simple way to execute repetitive tasks.

+- npm makes all your dependencies' binaries available in the scripts.
+So you can access them directly as if they were referenced in your PATH.
+    ```json
+    // Instead of doing this:
+    "scripts": {
+        "lint": "./node_modules/.bin/eslint ."
+    }

+    // You can do this:
+    "scripts": {
+        "lint": "eslint ."
+    }
+    ```
+- `npm run` is an alias for `npm run-script`, meaning you could also use `npm run-script lint`.
+- Built-in scripts can be executed using aliases, making the complete command shorter and easier to remember.
+For example, `npm run-script test`, `npm run test`, `npm test`, and `npm t` are same to run the test script. `npm run-script start`, `npm run start`, and `npm start` are also same.
+- Run `npm run` if you forget what npm scripts are available.
+This produces a list of scripts, and displays the code that each script runs.
+- To run multiple scripts sequentially, we use `&&`.
+For example, `npm run lint && npm test`.
+- When a script finishes with a non-zero exit code, it means an error occurred while running the script, and the execution is terminated.
+- Use `npm run <script> --silent` to reduce logs and to prevent the script from throwing an error.
+This can be helpful when you want to run a script that you know may fail, but you don't want it to throw an error.
+Maybe in a CI pipeline, you want your whole pipeline to keep running even when the test command fails.
+If we don't want to get an error when the script doesn't exists, we can use `npm run <script> --if-present`.
+- We can create "pre" and "post" scripts for any of our scripts, and NPM will automatically run them in order.
+    ```json
+    {
+        "name": "npm-lifecycle-example",
+        "scripts": {
+            "prefoo": "echo prefoo",
+            "foo": "echo foo",
+            "postfoo": "echo postfoo"
+        }
+    }
+    ```
+- You can run `npm config ls -l` to get a list of the configuration parameters, and you can use `$npm_config_` prefix (like `$npm_config_editor`) to access them in the scripts.
+Any key-value pairs we add to our script will be translated into an environment variable with the `npm_config` prefix.
+    ```json
+    "scripts": {
+        "hello": "echo \"Hello $npm_config_firstname\""
+    }

+    // Output: "Hello Paula"
+    npm run hello --firstname=Paula
+    ```
+- Passing arguments to other NPM scripts, we can leverage the `--` separator. e.g. `"pass-flags-to-other-script": "npm run my-script -- --watch"` will pass the `--watch` flag to the `my-script` command.
+- One convention that you may have seen is using a prefix and a colon to group scripts, for example `build:dev` and `build:prod`.
+This can be helpful to create groups of scripts that are easier to identify by their prefixes.

 ### browserslist
 The [browserslist](https://github.com/browserslist/browserslist) configuration (either in `package.json` or `.browserslistrc`) uses `caniuse` data (https://caniuse.com/usage-table) for queries to control the outputted JS/CSS so that the emitted code will be compatible with the browsers specified.
 It will be installed with webpack and used by many popular tools like autoprefixer, babel-preset-env.
 You can find these tools require `browserslist` in the `package-lock.json` file.